nest/nest-simulator/doc/models/index.rst

 on Github for you to check out.

 .. toctree::
   :maxdepth: 1

-   neurons/index
-   synapses/index
-   devices/index
-   topology/index
+  neurons
+  synapses
+  devices
   create_model